What is Hospice?

 • Withdrawal from daily activities

-Part “A” of Medicare covers 100% of hospice services.
+Medicare Part A covers 100% of hospice services.
 Most hospice companies work with Medicaid, private insurances, and provide financial assistance programs as well.

 Evaluating the patient is the first step.
 A patient, family, or healthcare provider can request an evaluation from a hospice provider.
 A doctor’s order is then obtained to allow for the evaluation and possible admission.
 The patient/family signs consent forms, and once a qualified hospice medical professional has evaluated the patient and deemed them appropriate for hospice, the hospice provider will initiate the steps to activate a plan of care.